 In general, the shunts that lead to Eisenmenger syndrome share are high pressure and high flow 3.
 As su...

-Elastofibroma dorsi is a benign soft-tissue tumour with a characteristic location and imaging appearance.
+Elastofibroma dorsi is a benign soft-tissue tumor with a characteristic location and imaging appearance.

 An elephant trunk repair is a type of open repair procedure devised to address combined aneurysms, it is often a two staged procedure wherein the arch repair is facilitated by sternotomy and a second staged procedure is performed via left thoracotomy for the descending or thoracoabdominal aorta...